tariqs26/st/README.md

 <h1>st-programming-language</h1>

-A simple interpreted language with a javascript-like syntax with some overlapping features from Python, written in Typescript, featuring a lexer, ast, parser, and interpreter, with a repl and file runner.
+An interpreted language with a javascript-like syntax and some overlapping features from Python, written in Typescript.
+Features a lexer, ast, parser, and interpreter, with a repl and file runner.

 <h2>Table of Contents</h2>